MORE ON LIZ'S PLAN FOR STRONG SCHOOLS

 All too often, for-profit colleges charge hefty tuitions but fail to deliver training that leads to good-paying jobs.
 Too many students use their public financial aid, but leave with high debt and a lack of credentials to support their families.
 These institutions must be held accountable for the outcomes of their students.

+I support debt-free college, which would be achieved through the College for All Act, a bill sponsored by Rep. Jayapal and Senator Sanders.
+This legislation allows students whose families have a total income of less than $125,000 to attend college debt-free at a four-year public university or a two-year community college.
+It would also allow people to discharge student loan debt in bankruptcy and refinance student loans at the lowest available interest rate.
+It is paid for through a small tax on Wall Street stock trades.
 We can also help bring down college costs and student debt by supporting subsidized loans, caps on the interest rates students pay on federal loans, federal work-study programs, expansion of summer and year-round Pell grants, and loan forgiveness for people who engage in public service professions like teaching.
 We should also explore a national community service program that would allow students to earn credits toward tuition.